eigenraven/ballxworld/README.md

 Corner slopes are meant to connect with other slopes with their left and back faces.
 Their top, front and right faces are the "filler" for a neat finish.

+## License

+The source code of the project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html).

+The assets in the `res/` folder are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0) unless specified otherwise in a file located in the same folder as the asset.